hkadayam/HomeStore/src/sisl/README.md

 # SISL Rust - Bitset and Bitword Implementation

-This is a Rust translation of the SISL (eBay's Systems Infrastructure Software Library) bitset and bitword data structures from the original C++ implementation.
+This is a Rust translation of the SISL (Systems Infrastructure Software Library) bitset and bitword data structures from the original C++ implementation.

 ## Overview